viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Navigate to your robot's page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.
 1. Click the **Modules** subtab to configure the local color filter module for your robot's system in the Viam app.
-1. You identified your module's path when you [compiled your modules executable](/modular-resources/create/#compile-the-module-into-an-executable).
+1. You identified your module's path when you [compiled your module's executable](/modular-resources/create/#compile-the-module-into-an-executable).
-1. In the **Add local module** section, enter the name of your module (`colorfilter`) along with the filter's executable and click **Add module**.
+1. In the **Add local module** section, enter the name of your module (`colorfilter`) along with the filter's executable, and click **Add module**.
    - The name should be all lowercase.
    - Enter the absolute path to your module's executable on the robot's computer as the **Executable path**.
-The executable path is the path you noted down when you [compiled your modules executable](/modular-resources/create/#compile-the-module-into-an-executable).
+The executable path is the path you noted down when you [compiled your module's executable](/modular-resources/create/#compile-the-module-into-an-executable).
 1. Then, click **Save config**.

 ![A color filter module that has been added.](/tutorials/pet-photographer/add-colorfilter-module.png)